 Key Questions Answered

-- Currently, there are three Bitcoin addresses exist in the market: Legacy, SegWit, and Native SegWit.
+- Currently, three Bitcoin addresses exist in the market: Legacy, SegWit, and Native SegWit.

-- SegWit (Segregated Witness) can enable non-native segwit transactions.
-Users can transfer their BTCs from Legacy to SegWit address as a normal transfer.
+- Users can transfer their BTCs from an Legacy to SegWit address as a normal transfer.

 - Native SegWit is supported by major software and hardware wallets.
-However, it is only supported by a few exchanges.
+However, not all exchanges support this format.
 The transaction costs with a native SegWit are the cheapest.

 What is a Bitcoin Address?